Skip to content

 n = len(A)

-# Move the top n discs from A with the help of B to C
+# Move the top n disks from A to C using B

 dfs(n, A, B, C)